Subscription Modal Banner

 • Transmission: CVT

-If you’re looking for an eco-friendly and fuel-efficient sedan and don’t mind paying over ₱2 million for it, look no further than Toyota’s hybrid car.
-Being a hybrid makes the Prius emit less carbon dioxide and consume less fuel than most diesel-powered and gasoline-powered vehicles.
+If you’re looking for an eco-friendly and fuel-efficient sedan and don’t mind searching for a secondhand model, look no further than Toyota’s hybrid car.
+As a hybrid, the Prius emits less carbon dioxide and consumes less fuel than most diesel-powered and gasoline-powered vehicles.

 Kia Picanto